nova-pkgs/python/Mac/README.rst

 a script to set runtime options.
 These options can be set persistently through Python Launcher's preferences dialog.

+"Build Applet.app" creates an applet from a Python script.
+Drop the script on it and out comes a full-featured Mac OS X application.
+"Build Applet.app" is now deprecated and has been removed in Python 3.
+As of OS X 10.8, Xcode 4 no longer supplies the headers for the deprecated QuickDraw APIs used by the EasyDialogs module making BuildApplet unusable as an app.
+It will not be built by the Mac/Makefile in this case.

 The program ``pythonx.x`` runs python scripts from the command line.
-Previously, various compatibility aliases were also installed, including ``pythonwx.x`` which in early releases of Python on macOS was required to run GUI programs.
-As of 3.4.0, the ``pythonwx.x`` aliases are no longer installed.
+Various compatibility aliases are also installed, including ``pythonwx.x`` which in early releases of Python on OS X was required to run GUI programs.
+In current releases, the ``pythonx.x`` and ``pythonwx.x`` commands are identical and the use of ``pythonwx.x`` should be avoided as it has been removed in current versions of Python 3.

 How do I create a binary distribution?
 ======================================